Rapudo-Brian/ECOMMERCE/README.md

    node server.js

-   By default, the backend runs on `http://localhost:3000/`.
+   By default, the app runs on https://ecommerce-1r4p.onrender.com

  4.Open the Frontend